pranav-kural/plamatio-backend/README.md

 ## API Specifications

-Please refer to [Plamatio Backend API Specifications]() for more information on the REST API endpoints and their specifications.
+Please refer to [Plamatio Backend REST API Specifications](https://pkural.notion.site/REST-API-Specifications-c3fe4301baec4f23a01a86373896ff6a) for more information on the REST API endpoints and their specifications.

 ## REST API Architecture